Indian Country gripped by Haaland hearing for top US post - WTMJ

 News of her historic nomination electrified Indian Country.
 Tribal leaders and organizations for weeks have urged people to write and call U.S. senators who will decide if she’ll lead the agency that has broad oversight over Native American affairs and energy development.

-On Tuesday, Haaland’s confirmation hearing will be closely watched in tribal communities across the U.S., with virtual parties amid a pandemic.
-A day before, a picture of the New Mexico congresswoman was projected on the side of the Interior building with text that read “Our Ancestors’ Dreams Come True.”
+Haaland’s confirmation hearing this week is being closely watched in tribal communities, with some virtual parties drawing hundreds of people.
+The hearing started Tuesday and will continue Wednesday.

+To mark the event, supporters projected a picture of the New Mexico congresswoman on the side of the Interior building with text that read “Our Ancestors’ Dreams Come True.”
+A mobile billboard with Haaland’s image also made its way around Washington, D.C.

 Many Native Americans see Haaland as a reflection of themselves, someone who will elevate their voices and protect the environment and tribes’ rights.
 Here are stories of her impact: